 NBO-Related Options (Versions 6 and 7)

 An interface to NBO versions 6 and 7 is provided.
 Pop=NPA6, Pop=NBO6, Pop=NBO6Read and Pop=NBO6Delete request Natural Population Analysis, full Natural Bond Orbital Analysis, full NBO with NBO input read from the input stream and NBO analysis of the effects of deletion of some interactions (respectively), using the separate NBO6 program via the external interface.
 The options NPA7, NBO7, NBO7Read and NBO7Delete request the same using NBO7.
-For NBO7, the additional option Pop=NEDA is used to perform Natural Energy Decomposition Analysis (NEDA) is requested with the keyword NEDA=n where n is the number of fragments specified, using the same input syntax as counterpoise calculations.
+For NBO7, the additional option Pop=NEDA=n is used to perform Natural Energy Decomposition Analysis (NEDA) is requested with the keyword NEDA=n where n is the number of fragments specified, using the same input syntax as counterpoise calculations.
 By default, this analysis is performed with Natural Atomic Orbitals (NAOs), but NBOs or NLMOs can be requested.
 See the details in the NBO7 manual.

 The script required to run NBO6/NBO7 and the program itself must be obtained from Frank Weinhold (nbo6.chem.wisc.edu).